noisyboiler/wampy/README.rst

     In [7]: with client:
                 client.send_message(message)

-Of course, without another Client having Registered "foobar" on the same realm, this will achieve nothing.
+Of course, without another Peer having registered "foobar" on the same realm, this will achieve nothing.
 In this example, as you leave the context managed function call, the client will send a GOODBYE message and your Session will be over.

 With **wampy** you won't actually have to manually craft any messages - just use the APIs.
 And with these APIs you can do things like create microservices!